LLNL/benchpark/README.rst

 1. **System specifications**

-- location of system compilers, system MPI
+- location of system compilers and system MPI
-- scheduler and launcher on the system
+- system scheduler and launcher

 2. **Benchmark specifications**